AbstractThinker0/tadabor-desktop/README.md

 - **The creator of the universe for all his favors that if I tried to count I would never be able to number them**
 - [quran-json](https://github.com/risan/quran-json) project for the compilation of chapter names and their transliteration
-- Tanzil project for the Quran text compilation ( Check the bottom of [quran-simple-plain.txt](https://raw.githubusercontent.com/EnlightenCode/tadabor/master/public/res/quran-simple-plain.txt) )
+- Tanzil project for the Quran text compilation
-- Computer Research Center of Islamic Sciences (noorsoft.org) and Tanzil Project (tanzil.info) and Zekr Project (zekr.org) for the Quran roots compilation ( Check the bottom of [quran-root.txt](https://github.com/EnlightenCode/tadabor/blob/master/public/res/quran-root.txt) )
+- Computer Research Center of Islamic Sciences (noorsoft.org) and Tanzil Project (tanzil.info) and Zekr Project (zekr.org) for the Quran roots compilation

 ## Local development